-[28], who observe that LCGs are only free of birthday-test issues if $n < 16p^{1/3}$, where n is the number of numbers used and p is the period), we can surmise that we may observe statistical flaws in a 128-bit LCG after reading fewer than 2^{47} numbers (which is more than BigCrush consumes but nevertheless isn't that many-an algorithm could plausibly use one number per nanosecond and 2^{47} nanoseconds is less than two days).
+Nevertheless, there is much room for improvement.
+From the empirical evidence we saw in Section 3.3 (and the much more thorough treatment of L'Ecuyer & Simard [2001], who observe that LCGs are only free of birthday-test issues if $n < 16p^{1/3}$, where n is the number of numbers used and p is the period), we can surmise that we may observe statistical flaws in a 128-bit LCG after reading fewer than 2^{47} numbers (which is more than BigCrush consumes but nevertheless isn't that many-an algorithm could plausibly use one number per nanosecond and 2^{47} nanoseconds is less than two days).

 There are many ways to seek to improve a random number generator.
-One well-explored option is to combine multiple generators, but doing so adds a time and space penalty.
-In addition, for a fair comparison, we should always compare at the same overall bit size-it doesn't make much sense to compare a combination of four 64-bit generators against a single LCG struggling along with 64 bits-we should compare the combined 4×64 -bit generator to a 256-bit LCG.
+One wellexplored option is to combine multiple generators, but doing so adds a time and space penalty.
+In addition, for a fair comparison, we should always compare at the same overall bit size-it doesn't make much sense to compare a combination of four 64-bit generators against a single LCG struggling along with 64 bits-we should compare the combined 4 × 64-bit generator to a 256-bit LCG.
 Because of these issues, we'll take a different tack-rather than add more generators, we'll improve the one we have.